babelouest/ulfius/API.md

  * stream_size:          size of the streamed data (-1 if unknown)
  * stream_block_size:    size of each block to be streamed, set according to your system
  * stream_user_data:     user defined data that will be available in your callback stream functions
+ * shared_data:          any data shared between callback functions, must be allocated and freed by the callback functions
  *
  */
 struct _u_response {